 A Canticle for Leibowitz by Walter M. Miller, Jr. (1959)

-We provide these links to help you find and enjoy the things we talked about on this episode!
-Note that some of these links may be “affiliate” links.
-This means that when you click through and purchase the product, the price of the item is the same for you but the company gives us a little somethin’ somethin’ to say “thanks” for sending you their way!
-This helps us pay for the cost of this website, the podcasting, and all that stuff!
+We provide these resources to help you find and enjoy the things we talked about on this episode!
+Note that some of these may include “affiliate” links to books and other products.
+When you click through and purchase, the price of the item is the same for you.
+In fact, most of the time you’ll get a discount!
+But the company gives us a little somethin’ somethin’ to say “thanks” for sending you their way!
+This helps you enjoy the website and the podcast EVEN MORE by eliminating intrusive advertisements.
 Thanks for clicking!